Senior Lecturer in Psychology at the Open University

 To some extent it was from this project that my PhD thesis developed.
 My doctoral work applied theories of identity and group dynamics to examine the role of history, power and national identity in the process of supranational integration.
 More precisely, my work explored the tensions between historical continuity and political change in Serbia, as prospective EU member-state.
 Drawing on both qualitative and quantitative methods, the thesis illustrated the importance of a multi-level understanding of political change, as both a process understood and experienced through the everyday lives of citizens, and as situated in a larger, international context where national politics become shaped and constrained by larger international power-relations.

-When I’m not trying to juggle the many responsibilities of an academic career I spend a lot of time trying to juggle the many responsibilities of being a social human, including travelling to visit family, spending time with friends in London and spending countless hours on the hunt for the best coffee in the city.
+When I’m not trying to juggle the many responsibilities of an academic career I spend a lot of time trying to juggle the many responsibilities of being a social human, including travelling to visit family, chasing sunshine (very little of it in London!) and spending time with friends.

 Education